Looking after your skin during chemotherapy is so important – here are some top ways you can treat it right.

 Looking after your Skin during Chemotherapy

 I’ve always had very oily skin but almost instantly after my first session (AC chemo), my skin started to dry out.
-Whilst I appreciated it to some extent, I did have to adjust my skincare slightly.
+Whilst I appreciated it to some extent, I did have to adjust my skincare slightly because of the chemotherapy side effects.

 So here are my tips for looking after your skin during chemotherapy: